 During the holiday season, we often transform our homes by decking the halls with festive decor.
 Towering trees, wreaths, candles, and silver bells make our living spaces feel fresh and fun.

 Non-Christmas winter decorations can look and feel festive but also work throughout the cooler months.
-Here’s how to extend the most wonderful time of the year.
+Here’s how to extend the most wonderful time of the year by decorating your home so it looks good, even when the holidays are long gone.

 Can you decorate in winter?